Contents

 - Click Live First again to hide the menu.

-Editing a MediaHub Project before going live
+Editing a MediaHub Destination before going live

-- The Project Configuration page opens in a new tab.
+- The Destination Configuration page opens.

 - Make your changes and click Save.